Saturday, 31 January 2026

 Gran Canaria

-We have cruised on to Gran Canaria the second stop in the Canaries and have booked a ships transfer to Maspalomas Beach.
-The 1 hour journey took us to the southern tip of the island to a spot where an old lighthouse, a nature reserve featuring natural sand dunes and a surfers and sun bathers beach coexist.
+We have cruised on to Gran Canaria the second stop in the Canaries and had booked a ships transfer to Maspalomas Beach.
+The 1 hour journey took us to the southern tip of the island to a spot where an old lighthouse, a nature reserve featuring natural sand dunes, surfers and sun bathers coexist.
 We walked past the lagoon on the edge of the dunes where Tilapia swim and heron and egrets fish, to the beach.
-We enjoyed a coffee while watching the surfers and a shop in the mall, for a belt for me, before walking back to the dunes.
-They stretch for several square miles, so only time for a short walk to get a view before returning to the coach pickup point and a pizza.
-We were back on board for 2pm.
-It was warm 21deg but not as sunny as forecast.
+We enjoyed a coffee while watching the surfers, then shopped in the trendy mall, for a belt for me, before walking back to the dunes.
+The dunes stretch for several square miles, so I only had time for a short walk to get a view before returning to the pickup point.
+We had skipped breakfast today so shared a pizza while we were waiting for the coach.
+We were back on board for 2pm, it was still a warm 21deg but not as sunny as forecast.

 Tuesday, 27 January 2026